 While growing up surrounded by Tornado Alley culture in Oklahoma, he found thunderstorms to be awe-inspiring and terrifying.
 In 1942, one of Oklahoma’s deadliest tornadoes on record destroyed his grandfather’s farm.
 The tornado then traveled east taking direct aim at the township of Pryor Creek and left few buildings in-tact in its wake.

 As a teenager, he loved watching Oklahoma’s severe storms, but never considered pursuing them.
 However, his life changed forever on April 24th, 1993 when an F4 tornado struck a Tulsa suburb.
 Not a storm chaser at the time, that tornado destroyed his vehicle and left the town of Catoosa in ruins.
-As a result, he decided to study meteorology and emergency management at university while serving in the national guard.
+As a result, he decided to study meteorology and emergency management.
 He soon began storm chasing in the late-90s and has made it his mission to share this incredible experience with others ever since.

 Brian laid the foundation for his storm chasing tours in 1999 after the historic May 3rd tornadoes in Oklahoma.
 Over the past 20-years, with the help of a world-class team of storm chasers, StormTours.com has become the most respectable storm chasing operator in Tornado Alley with a perfect safety record.

 Brian is an avid photographer who has been widely published by leading magazines and news outlets.
 He is also a General Class amateur radio license with the FCC issued callsign “WX0USA”.
 And, he’s the owner of StormChase.com.StormChase.com @BrianBarnesWX

 Paul Harrop – Storm Chaser and Media Expert